nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

 ## Decrypting an archive

-You can set an archive status callback using the OpenTok dashboard.
-See "Archive status changes" in the [OpenTok Archiving developer guide](/video/guides/archiving/#recording-status-changes).
+You can set an archive status callback using the dashboard.
+See "Archive status changes" in the [Archiving developer guide](/video/guides/archiving/#archive-status-changes).

 After the archive is created, the archive status POST requests to your callback URL include a password property: